Prunus laurocerasus - Cherry laurel

 Prunus Laurocerasus - cherry laurel

-Prunus Laurocerasus is a large, evergreen shrub or small tree that can reach up to 5 to 15 meters.
+Prunus laurocerasus is a large, evergreen shrub or small tree that can reach up to 5 to 15 meters.
 The leaves are leathery, dark green, shiny and lanceolate to oval with a toothed edge.
 You can get up to 15 centimeters long and 5 centimeters wide.
 In spring, the plant produces dense grapes of white flowers that exude a pleasant fragrance and attract numerous pollinators such as bees and butterflies.

 The flowers develop into small, shiny, black or dark purple berries that are about 1 centimeter in diameter.
 These berries contain toxic seeds that can release hydrocyanic acid, which can be dangerous for both humans and animals.